hyper-27/my-postman-backend-api/README.md

-Here’s an analysis of your repository hyper-27/my-postman-backend-api to help you create a README.md.
-Below is a suggested outline and content based on your repo’s description, language usage (JavaScript), and its role as the backend for a Postman clone.
-You can copy and edit this as needed.

----

 # my-postman-backend-api

 Powering our Postman clone, the backend — engineered right here in Indore — is designed for robust data management and secure user operations.
 It primarily handles the secure storage and retrieval of user-created API requests, including request configurations, collections, and environments.